-- Currently, statelite has only been tested on Red Hat and Red Hat Clone environments on x86\64 and ppc64 platforms, and also SLES11 (SuSE Linux Enterprise Server 11) on POWER systems.
-There is no reason to think SLES11 on x86\64, and we are in the process of testing that. - Statelite is not currently supported on AIX, we are working on the support. - Only one statelite image may be defined for a node or noderange.
+- Currently, statelite has only been tested on Red Hat and Red Hat Clone environments on x86\64 platforms, and SLES11 (SuSE Linux Enterprise Server 11) on POWER systems.
+There is no reason to think it won't work on Red Hat on POWER and SLES11 on x86\64, and we are in the process of testing that. - Statelite is not currently supported on AIX. - Only one statelite image may be defined for a node or noderange.